• Skip to main content

 Vegan Cheddar Cheese starts with freshly made Almond Milk

 There are two foods I can’t live without, bread and cheese.
-Add in a glass of wine and I’m in heaven!
-SO how do I manage a vegan diet without cheese – I must admit it’s a struggle.
-I am continually on the hunt for vegan cheeses that can match up to the flavors I crave like – 90 day Aged Manchego, Smoked Truffle Gouda, Creamy Brie or Drunken Goat Cheese.
-The flexitarian side of me has me indulge once in a while but my eco-conscious mind has me making Vegan Cheddar Cheese!
+Add in a glass of wine, and I’m in heaven!
+So, how do I manage a vegan diet without cheese – I must admit it’s a struggle.
+I am always in search of vegan cheeses that match the flavors I crave, like – 90-day Aged Manchego, Smoked Truffle Gouda, Creamy Brie, or Drunken Goat Cheese.
+The flexitarian side of me has me indulge once in a while, but my eco-conscious mind has me making vegan cheddar cheese!

-The vegan cheese market has improved over the past few years but so far nothing beats the taste of homemade “nut” cheese.
-You can use a variety of nut or grain milks to make cheese but I love the taste almond milk the most.
-Try this recipe and you too will agree!
+The vegan cheese market has improved over the past few years, but nothing beats the taste of homemade “nut” cheese.
+You can use a variety of nut or grain milks to make cheese, but I love the taste of almond milk the most.
+Try this recipe, and you will agree!

 How to make Vegan Cheddar Cheese

-First, in order to make Vegan Cheddar Cheese you need to start with making your own nut milk.
-The process is relatively easy but if you are short on time, you can use store bought nut milk.
-My favorite is Pacific Foods brand but 365 Whole Foods brand works well also.
+First, to make vegan cheddar cheese, you need to make your nut milk.
+The process is relatively easy, but if you are short on time, you can use store-bought nut milk.
+My favorite is the Pacific Foods brand, but the 365 Whole Foods brand works well, too.
 When making nut milk, I always recommend making more than you need in your recipe.
-The remaining amount can always be incorporated utilized in other recipes.
+The remaining amount can always be incorporated into other recipes.

 Vegan Cheese in Silpat Molds

-Pour the mixture into Silpat molds, refrigerate for 30 minutes, pop out of mold and use in a recipe.
+Pour the mixture into Silpat molds, refrigerate for 30 minutes, pop out of the mold, and use in a recipe.

 Leftovers can be frozen for up to 3 months.

-When in need for cheese again, defrost for 1 hour in refrigerator and you are ready to enjoy!
+When you need cheese again, defrost it for 1 hour in the refrigerator, and you’re ready to enjoy!

 Don’t know what to do now?
 Here’s an idea: Click here for a recipe and make a Vegan Roasted Shiitake BLT with Cheddar Cheese!